-ADMITTANCE OF BUSINESS MAJORS TO UPPER DIVISION CCBA COURSES
+ELIGIBILITY OF BUSINESS MAJORS TO UPPER DIVISION CCBA COURSES

 In order to enroll in upper division (300 and 400 level) CCBA courses, students must have completed at least 50 semester hours to include: ACC 200, 210; EC 221, 222; MS 112, and ST 260,261.
 Students who are enrolled in ACC 210, EC 222 (having completed EC 221), and/or ST 261 may request special permission to enroll simultaneously in upper division CCBA core courses.
 This permission, if granted, will be allowed only once per student; failure to successfully complete prerequisite courses will result in the student not being allowed to enroll in additional CCBA core courses until such prerequisite course(s) have been successfully completed.
-In order to enroll in major courses, students must have completed all requirements for the Pre-Business program and declared a major.
+In order to enroll in major courses, students must have completed all requirements for the upper division eligibility and be reclassified from Undecided-MGMT.

-ADMITTANCE OF NON-BUSINESS MAJORS TO UPPER DIVISION CCBA COURSES
+ELIGIBILITY OF NON-BUSINESS MAJORS TO UPPER DIVISION CCBA COURSES

-Non-business majors having completed at least 50 semester hours may be admitted to upper division courses if they have met all prerequisites for each course.
+Non-business majors having completed at least 50 semester hours may be eligible for upper division courses if they have met all prerequisites for each course.
 Others may be admitted only with the written permission of the appropriate department head.